josiahwsmith10/THz-and-Sub-THz-Imaging-Toolbox/README.md

 This toolbox enables rapid development of near-field THz imaging radar systems by providing easy access to efficient simulation tools and diverse toolset with documented API.
 Additionally, the toolbox provides efficient generation of large near-field THz imaging scenarios useful for many data-driven applications.

 ### Publication and Citation
-*THz and Sub-THz Imaging Toolbox and Interactive GUI* IEEE Access
+*Terhertz Imaging Toolbox with Interactive User Interface* IEEE Open Journal of Antennas and Propagation

 If you appreciate our work, please cite our work as